-- 5.1 The Licensing Authority is responsible for considering all applications for licensable activities as defined in section 1 of the 2003 Act.

-- 5.2 Licensable activities are:

-- The sale of alcohol by retail;

-- The supply of alcohol to club members and their guests;

-- The provision of regulated entertainment; and
+- 5.1 The Licensing Authority is responsible for considering all applications for licensable activities as defined in section 1 of the 2003 Act. - 5.2 Licensable activities are: - The sale of alcohol by retail; - The supply of alcohol to club members and their guests; - The provision of regulated entertainment; and

-- The provision of late night refreshment.4
+- The provision of late night refreshment.

 - 5.3 Schedule 1 to the 2003 Act sets out what activities are regarded as the provision of regulated entertainment and when they are licensable together with those activities which are not and therefore exempt from the regulated entertainment regime.
 Appendix C of this policy sets out in more detail the types of exemptions.
 The descriptions of entertainment activities licensable under the 2003 Act are:

 - A performance of a play;

 - An exhibition of a film;

 - An indoor sporting event;

-- 4 The supply of hot food or drink to the public or a section of the public on or from any premises whether for consumption on or off the premises between 23:00 and 05:00 hours.

-- A boxing or wrestling entertainment; - A performance of live music; - Any playing of recorded music; - A performance of dance; and - Entertainment of a similar description to a performance of live music, any playing of recorded music or a performance of dance. - 5.4 To be licensable, one or more of the following activities needs to be provided for the purpose (at least partly) of entertaining an audience; has to be held on premises made available for the purpose of enabling that activity; and must also either: - Take place in the presence of a public audience, or - Where that activity takes place in private, be the subject of a charge made with a view to profit.
+- A boxing or wrestling entertainment;

+- A performance of live music;

+- Any playing of recorded music;

+- A performance of dance; and

+- Entertainment of a similar description to a performance of live music, any playing of recorded music or a performance of dance.

+- 5.4 To be licensable, one or more of the activities needs to be provided for the purpose (at least partly) of entertaining an audience; has to be held on premises made available for the purpose of enabling that activity; and must also either:

+- Take place in the presence of a public audience, or

+- Where that activity takes place in private, be the subject of a charge made with a view to profit.